Ranking of liturgical days in the Roman Rite: History

 The ranking of feast days of saints and of Christian mysteries such as the Ascension of the Lord, which had grown from an original division between doubles and simples.

 What the original meaning of the term "double" may have been is not entirely certain.
-Some think that the greater festivals were thus styled because the antiphons before and after the psalms were "doubled", i.e. twice repeated entire on these days.
-Others, with more probability, point to the fact that before the ninth century in certain places, for example at Rome, it was customary on the greater feast days to recite two sets of Matins, the one of the feria or week-day, the other of the festival.
+Some think that the greater festivals were thus styled because the antiphons were "doubled" at the major hours, i.e. they were repeated twice.
+Others, with more probability, point to the fact that before the ninth century in certain places, for example at Rome, it was customary on the greater feast days to recite two sets of Matins, the first for the week-day, the second for the feast.
 Hence such days were known as "doubles".

 The Catholic Encyclopedia of 1907 shows the incremental crowding of the calendar with the following table based on the official revisions of the Roman Breviary in 1568, 1602, 1631 and 1882, and on the situation in 1907:

 In 1907, when, in accordance with the rules in force since the time of Pope Pius V, feast days of any form of double, if impeded by "occurrence" (falling on the same day) with a feast day of higher class, were transferred to another day, this classification of feast days was of great practical importance for deciding which feast day to celebrate on any particular day.

 Pope Pius X changed things considerably in his 1911 reform of the Roman Breviary.
-Further retouches were made by Pope Pius XII in 1955, by Pope John XXIII in 1960, and by Pope Paul VI in 1969.
+Further retouches were made by Pope Pius XII in 1955.

+A major revision was done by Pope John XXIII in 1960, which divided the days into four classes: the previous major and minor doubles and semidoubles became feasts of the III class, and the previous simples had already in 1955 been reduced to commemorations within a (IV class) feria.
+It is this form that was authorized to use in the motu proprio Summorum pontificum; for those who follow this use, the decree Cum sanctissima by the CDF in 2020 in effect created a new class of feasts: while most feasts of the III class can now, on a voluntary basis, be replaced by the celebration of newer saints, a special number of important ones cannot, and these in turn can be celebrated in Lent and Passiontide again (which in 1955/60 had been forbidden for III class feasts).
+For details, see the respective calendars.

-The 1969 revision by Pope Paul VI divided feast days into "solemnities", "feasts" and "memorials".
-While some of the memorials are considered obligatory, others are optional, permitting a choice on some days between two or three memorials, or between one or more memorials and the celebration of the feria.
-On a day to which no obligatory celebration is assigned, the Mass may be of any saint mentioned in the Roman Martyrology for that day.
+The 1969 revision by Pope Paul VI divided feast days into "solemnities" (the previous I class feasts), "feasts" (the previous II class feasts) and "memorials" (the previous III class feasts), and entirely did away with the practice of commemorations as hitherto known.
+In the memorials, it introduced a new distinction between obligatory and optional memorials: An optional memorial means that the celebrant (or who prays the Office) can chose between one or more memorials and the feria.